benhowell/benhowell.github.com/_drafts/invocation-matters.md

  * a lot of boilerplate is required for each implementation for things such as events, event listener interfaces (containing the observables callback handlers) and the event trigger functionality to iterate over and call all the callbacks.
 This boilerplate grows linearly with each new event type.
 Of course, YMMV a bit depending on language.

+ * more complex to implement than other patterns (see "Message Queue" below).

 Use: